 1.St.
 Peter Stiftskeller - Salzburg, Austria

-And finally, the oldest restaurant in Europe, and most importantly, the world!
+And finally, the oldest restaurant in Europe, and most importantly, in the world!
 The restaurant, founded in 803, has a 1216-year history.
-The name of the restaurant was first mentioned in the work of the world-famous poet Alcuin.
+The name of the restaurant was first mentioned in the works of the world-famous poet Alcuin.
 Most interesting is that it is still in its original form.
 If you are curious and see what this restaurant has witnessed throughout history, you will have incredible results.
-Thinking how many wars, presidents, government, peace it has witnessed, you will be amazed at how the building reflects every detail of history.
+Thinking how many wars, presidents, government, the peace it has witnessed, you will be amazed at how the building reflects every detail of history.

 Despite the extensive restoration work done in the restaurant, many dining rooms, decorated in the style of magnificent baroque and ancient chandeliers, are still carved on stone rocks next to Abbey's original structure.
 Once inside, it is impossible not to admire the grandeur of the old architecture.
-Throughout its centuries-long history, it has served royal families, honored persons, and celebrities.
+Throughout its centuries-long history, it has served royal families, honored people, and celebrities.

-Addition.
-The restaurants we are talking about are the oldest in the world.
+Addition: The restaurants we are talking about are the oldest in the world.
 Some of them no longer operate, and some have stopped running at a specific time but then started to run again.
 However, there is one restaurant we have not mentioned, which is not the oldest for its establishment, but its operation years.

 The Sobrino de Botin restaurant was founded in 1725 in Madrid, Spain.
 The restaurant was opened by a French chef named Jean Botin and an Austrian spouse and was initially named Casa Botin.
 Since the Botin family had no children, the restaurant was inherited to Mrs. Botin's nephew and was renamed Sobrino de Botin".
 Sobrino means "nephew" in the Spanish language.
 Sobrino de Botin embodies the interests of many authors and has been mentioned in the novels of Ernest Hemingway, Frederick Forsyth, Graham Greene, and James A. Michener.